The impact that one individual can have on the trajectory of another’s life is quite remarkable. Think about it. What can you do today?

 In memory of Penn State pole vaulter Kevin Dare, the Penn State Track and Field staff would like to introduce a new way of honoring Kevin.
 The “Kevin Dare Heart of the Lion” Award is being created to promote courage, sportsmanship and leadership in track and field.
+The award will be presented annually at the Kevin Dare Invitational held at Penn State’s Indoor Track each January.
 Penn State Track and Field asks that each competing team/coaching staff that attend the Kevin Dare Invitational each January nominate an athlete for the award, one boy and one girl winner to be determined from the nominees.
 Criteria to consider (but is not limited to):

 Our volunteer committee puts on a number of events throughout the year to both raise funds as well as educate and bring awareness to the Foundation.
 Scroll through to read more about: